Organic Olive Oil:

 Written by: Athanasios Demeslis, Producer of Myrolion

-Read Time: 8′
+Read Time: 12′

-By the end of this article you will know why organic EVOO is the only choice for those who want to provide their loved ones with safe and nutritious olive oil.
+By the conclusion of this article, you will grasp why organic extra virgin olive oil stands out as the top option.
+It is ideal for individuals who wish to provide their family and friends with safe and nutritious olive oil.

-2. Some merchants of conventional (i.e., non-organic) olive oil claim that buying organic EVOO is a waste of money.
+2. Some sellers of regular olive oil claim that buying organic extra virgin olive oil is a waste of money.
 This is not true.

 4. Due to limited controls there are fraudulent organic certificates out there.
 But there are ways to identify truly organic brands.